Alabama’s Death Penalty

 Alabama was the last state to abolish judge override after using it more than any other state to impose death sentences after jury verdicts for life.
 Nearly 20% of the people currently on death row were sentenced to death through judicial override.

 Alabama consistently has one of the nation’s highest per capita execution rates.
-With 68 executions and 9 exonerations since 1976, Alabama has a shocking error rate: for every seven people executed, one has been exonerated.
+With 70 executions and nine exonerations since 1976, Alabama has a shocking error rate: for every eight people executed, one has been exonerated.
 Since 2010, Alabama has executed two people who gave up their appeals while suffering from mental illness, three people whose judges sentenced them to death even though the jury voted for life imprisonment, and two men who were executed despite evidence of intellectual disability that should have barred their executions.

 Alabama sentences more people to death per capita (.956 per 100,000 people) than any other state.1 Death Penalty Information Center, “Death Sentencing Rates” (2013).